ewiener/consequential-bots/README.md

 9) Note: Your bot uses ./storage/steve to remember things.

-10) See the [Botkit](https://github.com/howdyai/botkit) documentation for much more.
+10) See the [Botkit documentation](https://github.com/howdyai/botkit) for much more.

 ## What's Next

-1) Deploy to heroku (or something) to keep the bots alive.
+1) Deploy to heroku to keep the bots alive.